alessandrocandolini/dotty-playground/README.md

 ## The toy project

-HTTP REST server for a simple calendar app, exposing endpoints to create and retrieve calendar events of a given user.
+HTTP CRUD REST backend for a simple calendar app, exposing endpoints to create and retrieve calendar events of a given user.
 Acceptance criteria include authentication, authorisation (aka, permissions), validation (field validation & check that there are no other overlapping calendar events), etc. Despite the simplicity, these few requirements already allow us to explore some of the Dotty capabilities

 ## The setup